Latest Proposal Schedule

 Scientific Case: Briefly explain the background and significance of your experiment.
 In particular, why is MeV-UED required for this experiment?
 Itemize the specific aims and particular questions you want to answer.
 Focus on the specific experiment and avoid broad discussions in general terms.

 Experimental Procedure: Provide specific information so that the feasibility of this experiment at the requested MeV-UED instrument can be evaluated.
 Tell us if you plan or have carried out supporting experiments at other facilities.
 Have simulations of the experiment been performed?
 What are the anticipated data rates?
 Provide a beam time plan, indicating what could be accomplished shift by shift.
 Describe any additional equipment you plan to bring to MeV-UED for the experiment.

-We strongly recommend that you contact the MeV-UED instrument scientist(s) before proposal submission to discuss capabilities, to identify possible problems in integrating external equipment with the MeV-UED facility and to determine possible solutions.
+We strongly recommend that you contact the MeV-UED instrument scientist(s) before proposal submission to discuss capabilities, to identify possible problems in integrating external equipment with the MeV-UED instrument and to determine possible solutions.

-Technical Feasibility: Proposals must contain sufficient information for the MeV-UED facility to review the proposal for technical feasibility.
+Technical Feasibility: Proposals must contain sufficient information for the MeV-UED instrument staff to review the proposal for technical feasibility.
 This information should include: